Families of 9 killed in SC church settle with feds over gun

 WASHINGTON (AP) — Families of nine victims killed in a racist attack at a Black South Carolina church have reached a settlement with the Justice Department over a faulty background check that allowed Dylann Roof to purchase the gun he used in the 2015 massacre.

-The $88 million deal, which includes $63 million for the families of the slain and $25 million for survivors of the shooting, was set to be announced Thursday in Washington, Bakari Sellers, a attorney who helped broker the agreement, told The Associated Press on Thursday.
+The $88 million deal, which includes $63 million for the families of the slain and $25 million for survivors of the shooting, was set to be announced Thursday in Washington, Bakari Sellers, an attorney who helped broker the agreement, told The Associated Press.

 Sellers said the “88” figure was purposeful.
 It’s a number typically associated with white supremacy and the number of bullets Roof said he had taken with him to the attack.

-Note: This story has been corrected to show the age of the pastor’s daughter is 17, not 11.